MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-D-Tank-Vessels/part-39-Vapor-Control-Systems/subpart-39.2000-Equipment-Installation/section-39.2007.md

 (3) Activate a visible and audible alarm so that it can be seen and heard on the vessel where cargo transfer is controlled.

-(d) The tank overfill alarm required by paragraph (a) of this section must -
+(d) The tank overfill alarm required by paragraph (a) of this section must—

 (1) Be independent of the cargo gauging system;